2024 Theme Park Guide: Universal Studios Singapore (USS)

 Singapore/ Nomads/ Explore

-Follow Air India Express on Facebook, X (Formerly Twitter), and Instagram for updates.
+For updates, follow Jurassic World: The Experience on Facebook, X (Formerly Twitter), and Instagram

 Get the latest curated content with The Beat Asia's newsletters.
 Sign up now for a weekly dose of the best stories, events, and deals delivered straight to your inbox.
 Don't miss out!
 Click here to subscribe.